episource/my-chocolatey/README.md

 # More information
 See the documentation of the cmdlets provided by the powershell module `choco-factory` for further details.
 Additionally, the package templates contained in this repository are a good starting point!

+# Tips

+* Since v0.10.5 chocolatey asks for elevation when executed in the context of an unelevated admin account.
+It does so, whether administrative permissions are required or not.
+This behavior can be configured by tweaking `C:\ProgramData\chocolatey\choco.exe.manifest`.
+See comments within that file for further information.